New Law, New Rules

 Credit protections for children were also addressed in the new bill.
 Child identity theft usually isn't spotted until many years later, when the child's credit is already ruined.
 Under the new law, representatives of minors aged sixteen and under can prevent theft by freezing their child's credit for free.
 They may ask that a file be established for their child to freeze it, also for free.

-These changes are set to take effect in September – 120 days after the President signed the bill.
-To be sure you understand the provisions of your state laws and how they may change, contact your state Attorney General's office and any other state office responsible for consumer protection laws.
+To be sure you understand the provisions of your state laws and how they may have changed, contact your state Attorney General's office and any other state office responsible for consumer protection laws.

 Further Reporting Changes